Skip to content

 CLI reference

-okapipy [-v | -vv] {nlp | spec} ...
+okapipy [-v | -vv] {init | generate | parse | fetch-language} ...

 The top-level -v / -vv flag controls log verbosity (INFO / DEBUG).
 Without it, only WARNING and above reach stderr.

-okapipy nlp
+okapipy fetch-language

 Download and install the spaCy model for a language into a local cache.

-okapipy nlp fetch <LANG> [--cache-dir DIR]
+okapipy fetch-language <LANG> [--cache-dir DIR]

 Argument / option Default Description